A Closer Look at Distributor Claim Management Process With Bob Meinhard

 “For some companies, it’s a tactic to approach unstructured claims as a monetary opportunity for possible exploitation.”

 “Ultimately, there should be a very high level of definition so that there aren’t any questions about whether a claim is valid or not—defined so well that there is zero room to question or potential to manipulate a claim.”

 Bob Meinhard maintains a revered reputation within the sales analysis community.
 With over 19 years in global sales operations management, international business, sales reporting, and channel sales consulting, Meinhard continues to serve as an instrumental resource to corporate professionals and executives looking to broaden their expertise.

 Meinhard has provided guidance, management, leadership and support with several of the world’s most prominent computer networking enterprises and software development firms including Cisco (Linksys), Conexant Systems, Inc. and Skyworks Solutions, Inc.

 Meinhard received his master’s degree (MBA) from the University of Dallas, with a focus on International Business and Management Information Systems.
 Outside the channel-sales universe, Meinhard regularly enjoys practicing photography, something he has been doing since the ‘70s.
 He produces the portrait, event, sport, fine art and landscape imagery.

 About Computer Market Research, Ltd.

 Computer Market Research (CMR) delivers cost-effective, SaaS applications to channel organizations across the globe.
 CMR aims to assist these organizations in managing channel data, optimizing trade promotions, and building effective distribution channels.
-With over 32 years of industry experience, CMR’s innovative solutions convert data into intelligence.
+Founded in 1984, CMR’s innovative solutions convert data into intelligence.